LuisSR/RCD-Demosaicing/README.md

 The algorithm comprises four parts:

 ### 1. Local directional discrimination
-The algorithm calculates the relative 1D local gradients directly on the Bayer data for the horizonal, vertical, diagonal M and diagonal P directions.
+The algorithm calculates the relative 1D local gradients directly on the Bayer data for the horizonal, vertical, diagonal P and diagonal Q directions.

 It then refines the calculation trying to infere more discriminational strength from the neighbourhood wherever possible.